Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Experiments

-To fully verify the performance of the CMHC framework proposed in this paper, we compare it with the most advanced and commonly used baseline methods.
-There are MF-based methods, GNN-based methods, methods with SSL auxiliary tasks, and methods without SSL auxiliary tasks.
-It is worth noting that SGL\cite{wu2021self} and $S^{2}$-MHCN\cite{yu2021self} are SOTA methods.
-It should be noted that the following baseline methods are from the open-source library QRec\footnote{https://github.com/Coder-Yu/QRec}. \begin{itemize} \item BPR\cite{rendle2009bpr}.
-This is a classic recommendation method.
-It first proposed a general optimization method based on Bayesian Personalized Ranking.
-This paradigm has been used by subsequent research and is the basis of the ranking recommendation algorithms. \item SBPR\cite{zhao2014leveraging}.
-This is an optimized version based on the BPR model\cite{rendle2009bpr}.
-It integrates social relationships into the BPR model and tends to give higher rankings to items liked by the friends of the target user.
-Compared with BPR, it achieves better performance in both general and cold-start scenarios. \item NGCF\cite{wang2019neural}.
+\item NGCF\cite{wang2019neural}.
 This is a collaborative filtering recommendation algorithm based on GNN.
-It believes that the high-order relationship of user and items contains rich collaborative filtering information.
-Its core idea is to incorporate the high-order relationship into the process of representation learning, to better integrate collaborative filtering information into users and items. \item DiffNet\cite{wu2019neural}.
+It operates under the assumption that high-order relationships of the user and items contain rich collaborative filtering information.
+Its core strategy is to incorporate high-order relationships into the process of representation learning to better integrate collaborative filtering information into users and items. \item DiffNet\cite{wu2019neural}.
 This is also a representative model of integrating social relationships into recommendations.
-However, it believes that the social influence of the user is dynamic, and this influence makes the interest of involving users constantly changing in the process of diffusion.
+However, it assumes that the social influence of the user is dynamic, and this influence causes the interests of involved users to constantly change during the process of diffusion.
 Based on this, a social influence communication model is designed to improve the performance of the recommendation model. \item LightGCN\cite{he2020lightgcn}.
-This is a recent novel study.
-In this work, the author studied GNN-based collaborative filtering models such as NGCF\cite{wang2019neural} and found that the two standard operations(model-feature conversion and nonlinearity operations) in the GNN are not necessary for collaborative filtering, but increase the difficulty of training.
-Therefore, by simplifying the GNN model, they improved the recommendation performance of collaborative filtering while reducing training difficulty and computational complexity. \item SGL\cite{wu2021self}.
-It is the latest exploration to use SSL to solve the limitations of GNN-based recommendations under the supervised learning paradigm.
-It believes that existing GNN-based recommendation methods for learning the representation of use-item graphs have limitations in solving long-tail recommendations and resisting noise interaction.
-It designs three strategies of Node-Drop, Edge-Drop, and Random-Walk to achieve data augmentation, and obtains different graph structure views to construct SSL auxiliary tasks, which can effectively break through the limitations brought by GNNs. \item $S^{2}$-MHCN\cite{yu2021self}.
-This is the latest social recommendation model with self-supervised learning.
-It combines social networks with user-item graphs, constructs three-channel information, and encodes each channel through the hypergraph neural network.
-On this basis, it performs self-supervised learning through its proposed HMIN model in each view, which is regarded as an auxiliary task.
-But it does not fully explore the relationship between different channels, which is the significant difference with this paper. \end{itemize}
+This method was developed in a recent novel study.
+In this work, the author studied GNN-based collaborative filtering models such as NGCF and found that the two standard operations (model-feature conversion and nonlinearity operations) in the GNN are not necessary for collaborative filtering but increase the difficulty of training.
+Therefore, by simplifying the GNN model, they improved the recommendation performance of collaborative filtering while reducing the training difficulty and computational complexity.